 Last Sunday I got out on my mountain bike for a proper day of riding in Afan forest park.
+I suffered and accident but I don’t fear to die really since I have my cheaper life insurance.
 I woke up Sunday morning, not too early but early enough to want to stay in bed a little longer after a few pints at Pipes brewery the night before.
 I had breakfast, grabbed my kit and rode over to a friends where we loaded up his camper and set off, destination Afan.

 Afan forest park is located just north of Port Talbot at junction 40 off the M4.
 We where going for the the mountain biking but it’s also great for walking.